16 Quiet Spots to Escape the Crowds

 It's a beautiful and tranquil church, nestled away from the crowds in a characterful part of Dorsoduro.

 This was the three-decade 'workplace' of one of Venice's greatest painters.
-His dramatic works and the overall sense of peaceful harmony inside will captivate you.
+His dramatic works, combined with the church's serene atmosphere, create a captivating sense of peaceful harmony.

 Napoleon's creation of the park marked Venice's first public green space, now a peaceful retreat offering sweeping lagoon views and serving as the heart of the Biennale art exhibition.